goitjay/BEMTurbine/README.md

 All the ouputs are save in folder output.

-The example case consist of optimization of blades for a small wind turbine wind a rotor diameter of 0.25 m.
+The example case consist of optimization of blades for a small wind turbine with a rotor diameter of 0.25 m.
 The turbine uses SD7003 airfoil from the root to tip of the blade.